Nilandhoo (Faafu Atoll): Archaeology

-Buddhist remains, including a stupa, are found on the island, indicating that it was inhabited in the past.
+Buddhist remains, including a stupa, are found on the island.
 A team of Norwegian archaeologists conducted an excavation during Thor Heyerdahl's visit.

 Geography

 The island is 141.57 km southwest of the country's capital, Malé.
 Nilandhoo is the largest island in Faafu Atoll and lies in the southern rim of the region.
 The island is densely populated with easy harbors.
 The island is coded as L-6.

 Demographics

-At the end of June 2005, the population of Nilandhoo was 1608, with 806 females and 802 males.
-The population resides in about 190 houses.

 Economy

 Fishing is the main source of economy on Nilandhoo.
 The island has 26 mechanised vessels, 8 bokkura used for fishing, 1 yacht Dhoni and 2 sathari dhoni used to travel between island and Male.
 Other than fishing, residents of the island engage in agriculture, construction, education, government jobs and resort constructions.

 Health Service

 Basic health service is available at Nilandhoo since 1996, when its health center opened.
 After the government moved the capital of Atoll from Magoodhooo to Nilandhoo, the health center's name changed to F. Atoll Health Center.
 The island also has two private pharmacies with two qualified pharmacists, named Medicine Zone-4 and Life Pharma.